stevecet/maestro-runner/README.md

 ### 2. Run Tests

+You can always access the emulator interface at `http://localhost:6080`.

 #### Option A: Run in Docker (Recommended)

 Run the tests inside a throwaway container that connects to the emulator.